 Figure 2 Network dissimilarity of interactions between pairs of networks separated according to species turnover and rewiring components of interactions between parasitoid-caterpillars, caterpillars-host plants, and caterpillar-plant subsampled to the size of parasitoid-caterpillar community (average of 999 subsampling).

-Change of beta diversity with distance
+Change of beta diversity with geographical distance

-Parasitoid beta diversity significantly increased with distance in all three indices, while caterpillar beta diversity only when measured using the Bray-Curtis index (βBC–caterpillars: r = 0.436, p = 0.018 vs. βBC–parasitoids: r = 0.543, p = 0.003).
-The slope of this increase was significantly steeper for parasitoids by Chao-Sorensen index, marginally significantly steeper by Sorensen index and not significantly different by Bray-Curtis index (ANCOVA, CS: F (1.140) = 12.119; SOR: F (1.140) = 3.634, p= 0.059; BC: F(1.140) = 0.103, p= 0.749).
-The overall dissimilarity of interactions and dissimilarity caused by species turnover significantly increases with distance, but the rewiring did not significantly change with distance (Table S3).
+Parasitoid beta diversity significantly increased with geographical distance in all three indices, while caterpillar beta diversity only when measured using the Bray-Curtis index (βBC–caterpillars: r = 0.436, p = 0.018 vs. βBC–parasitoids: r = 0.543, p = 0.003).
+The slope of this increase was significantly steeper for parasitoids based on the Chao-Sorensen index, marginally significantly steeper using the Sorensen index and not significantly different based on the Bray-Curtis index (ANCOVA, CS: F (1.140) = 12.119; SOR: F (1.140) = 3.634, p= 0.059; BC: F(1.140) = 0.103, p= 0.749).
+The overall dissimilarity of interactions and dissimilarity caused by species turnover significantly increases with geographical distance, but the rewiring did not significantly change with geographical distance (Table S3).

 Metapopulation model

-With the metapopulation model (Figure 3) we asked if the difference in parasitoid and caterpillar beta diversity can be explained by metapopulation dynamics.
+With the metapopulation model (Fig. 3) we asked if the difference in parasitoid and caterpillar beta diversity can be explained by metapopulation dynamics.
 We considered how the two colonization rates mH and mP affect the equilibrium fractions of three possible patch states, the patch representing a plant.
 If the caterpillar colonization rate is below the caterpillar extinction rate (mH< μH=1), neither the caterpillar nor the parasitoid will be able to persist in the landscape (light blue region in Figure 3).
 The caterpillar is viable if its colonization rate exceeds this threshold, and (dark blue region).
 Yet the parasitoid will only be viable if both colonization rates are sufficiently high (light green region).
 Even if the parasitoid is viable, it will be rare unless both colonization rates are particularly high (the dark green region shows where the parasitoid is present in the majority of occupied sites).
 In the example of Figure 3 we have set μH =1 and μP =2 assuming parasitoid presence to hasten local extinctions of the caterpillar host.
 Yet, altering these parameters subject to μP >=μH > 0 does not affect the qualitative outcomes shown.

 Figure 3 A) Diagram of the caterpillar-parasitoid metapopulation model.
 The ovals represent the three possible states of each patch (plant) and the arrows show the transition rates between states.
 B) The stable equilibrium outcome of the above model depending on the two colonization rate parameters, where the extinction rates are set to μ H = 1 and μ P = 2.